Responsible Executive Authority

-This procedure describes the process for students with disabilities who are seeking a terminal degree to request a course substitution.
+This procedure describes the process for students with disabilities who are seeking to complete one of Lane's terminal degrees to request a course substitution.

 When a student seeking one of Lane's terminal degrees requests a Course Substitution, CAR will perform the following steps:

-- CAR will confirm that the student is "otherwise qualified" according to the ADA to participate in the degree program, as specified in the degree program requirements.
+- CAR will confirm that the student is "otherwise qualified" according to the ADA to participate in the degree program as specified in the degree program requirements.

 - If pertinent, CAR will explore alternatives to a program substitution with the student (such as other degrees or other courses), without violating the student's right to obtain the preferred degree.

-- the appropriateness of a course substitution.
+- The appropriateness of a course substitution.

 Please see also Disabilities: Course Substitutions for Students with Disabilities Seeking an AAOT degree at Lane and Course Substitution.